VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 Sometimes you want to see messages to standard out (usually `print()` messages).
 These messages are normally captured and hidden from the user.
-They are only showed for failed tests, after the error stack trace is shown.
+They are only shown for failed tests -- after the error stack trace is shown.
 If you want to see messages to standard out for ALL tests, while the tests are running, use the `pytest -s` switch.

 ### -k STRING

 The most basic command to run all your tests is simply calling `pytest`.
-Pytest will search through your packages, find modules labelled `test_something` or `something_test` and then run all the functions that start with `test_`.
+Pytest will search through your packages, find modules labeled `test_something` or `something_test`, and then run all the functions that start with `test_`.
 You can run against a specific folder or file with `pytest folder_name` or `pytest file_name`.
 But say you want to run only a specific test or a subset of tests.
 You can do so with `pytest -k STRING`.
 This will select only